Oracle Map builder simple map

 As this is a theme for points, I choose the "Marker" style.

-I want all the cities to be labeled with names so I choose labels style and attribute for labels.
+I want all the cities to be labelled with names so I choose labels style and attribute for labels.

 Not every option is defined by the wizard.
 There are a lot of other options to define, but it's OK for the first pass.